 We have the largest Combined Cadet Force in the country.
 Pupils join from the Third Year onwards and can choose between the Army, Royal Navy and RAF sections.
-The Combined Cadet Force (CCF) is a part of Brentwood life.
+The Combined Cadet Force (CCF) is a part of Brentwood life and was established over 150 years ago.
 It mobilises hundreds of our pupils to be adventurous and team-spirited.

 The CCF is sponsored by the Ministry of Defence with the aim of providing "a disciplined organisation in a school so that pupils may develop powers of leadership by means of training to promote the qualities of responsibility, self-reliance, resourcefulness, endurance and perseverance."
 It is not a recruiting organisation but a significant proportion of officers in the armed forces have served in the CCF.
 Brentwood School CCF was originally founded in 1861 and as such it is one of the earliest CCFs in the country.